 This section sets out our top priorities for leading and supporting Scotland-wide efforts to change important health outcomes.

 3.1 Prevent disease

-Established at the start of the COVID-19 pandemic, we will continue to play a vital role in protecting Scotland from health harms.
+Established at the start of the COVID-19 pandemic, we play a vital role in protecting Scotland from health harms.

 By March 2025 we will work closely with our partners to see: